MarkMikow/100-days-of-code/log.md

 1) Continue with fcc's algorithms.
 Goal for tomorrow is to complete the last 4 of Basic Scripting.
 2) Continue with "Watch and Code"

 ### Day 4:

+**Today's Progress**: Today I completed Version 2 - Functions of "Watch and Code."
+I also did "Falsey Bouncer", "Seek and Destroy", and "Where Do I Belong" of freeCodeCamp's Basic Algorithm Scripting.

+**Thoughts** I learned about the Boolean argument.
+I could do most of each of the codes, but I searched for help in order to complete them.
+I did "Where Do I Belong" on my own in way that was completely different than all the examples by others.

+I also learned that I can write code in Sublime, then copy and paste it into google chrome browser to play with it!

+**Link(s) to work**
+Limited time tomorrow.
+I would like to complete "Caesar's Cipher", which is the last Basic Algorithm to Script in freeCodeCamp.
+Also, continue with Watch and Code.

+### Day 5:

 **Today's Progress**: